 Toxic shock syndrome (TSS) is caused by exotoxin-producing strains of Staphylococcus aureus and Streptococcus pyogenes.

-Although classically described as occurring with tampon use, TSS may follow many staphylococcal or streptococcal soft-tissue infections.
+Although classically described as occurring with tampon use, TSS may occur after many staphylococcal or streptococcal soft-tissue infections.

-Symptoms include high fever, hypotension, diffuse erythematous rash, refractory hypotension, and multiple organ dysfunction.
+Onset of symptoms is sudden; symptoms include high fever, hypotension (which can be refractory), diffuse erythematous rash, and multiple organ dysfunction.

 Provide aggressive supportive care, and decontaminate and/or debride the source site.

-Give vancomycin, daptomycin, linezolid, or ceftaroline pending culture and susceptibility testing.
+Give antibiotics (eg, clindamycin plus vancomycin or daptomycin) pending culture and susceptibility testing.

 Give IV immune globulin if TSS is severe.